StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Can you buy US stocks in your TFSA?

-Canadian stock investors can buy U.S. stocks in their Tax Free Savings Accounts as long as the stock trades on a “designated” U.S. exchange, a list of which can be found here.
+Canadian stock investors can buy U.S. stocks in their Tax Free Savings Accounts as long as the stock trades on the list of “designated” U.S. exchanges.
 Note the designated exchange requirement excludes stocks that trade “over the counter (OTC).”
 OTC stocks trade between brokers instead of on an exchange.

 Our Research